What is an Email Client? And Do I Really Need One?

 Pricing: Free — Premium version starting at $20 per year

-Canary is an AI-focused email client that works on all the major operating systems.
+Canary Mail is an AI-focused email client that works on all the major operating systems.
 The AI assistant drafts your emails and prioritizes your inbox.
 It’s pretty skilled at detecting promotional and junk emails and lets you trash them in bulk.
-And if you’re tired of newsletters, you can opt-out with just one click.
+And if you’re tired of newsletters, you can unsubscribe with just one click.

 Besides your AI copilot, you get the standard inbox management and organization features available in most clients.
 You can schedule emails to send later, pin important conversations so they stay at the top, and snooze the less important ones to check later when you’re not busy.